Controlled Defence – Low Volume Production

 Controlled Defence – Water Boiler Valve System

-The system’s aim was to provide protection from pressure surge and negative pressure boiler evacuation on a highly efficient domestic water heater.
+A boiler manufacturer approached Malcolm Nicholls Ltd back in 2001 with a new product development project where they wanted to develop a new safety valve system for a mains water inlet.
+The system’s aim was to provide protection from pressure surges and negative pressure boiler evacuation on a highly efficient domestic water heater.

-The prototypes were put to use in engineering evaluation, fit and function tests and regulation approval.
+The prototypes were put to use in engineering evaluation, fit and function tests and regulatory approval.
 An increase in the test pressures for water board approval meant that initial polyurethane samples failed.
-However, subsequent castings, from the same silicone tools, in glass-filled polyurethane resin completed the high pressure tests at an internal pressure of 15 Bar.
+However, subsequent castings, from the same silicone tools, a more resilient glass-filled polyurethane resin completed the high-pressure tests at an internal pressure of 15 Bar.

 Our technical team were able to use their expertise to advise the client on utilising their silicone tooling in the new product development phase, the client was able to reuse the tools and try a new resin which completed the high-pressure testing, saving the client time and money.

 Why Use Low Volume Production / Low Volume Manufacturing?

 With the growing demand for Low Volume Production also known as low volume manufacturing and small batch production Malcolm Nicholls Ltd can produce 1 – 1000’s of parts.

 If you’re looking for a one-off bespoke top-quality part such as a trophy, or you require 1000’s customised parts such as widgets, we have the solutions to suit your needs.

 It is an increasingly popular option as it allows for a smaller investment in tooling and materials while providing fast access to the market.
 It also acts to bridge the gap between initial prototypes and mass production.